 Art at KS5

 Art at A level is a very popular subject at the Langton.

-There are currently 40 students in the sixth form taking the subject, and approximately 16 of those are students new to the school.
+Any visitor to the school cannot help but be impressed by the quality of the A level work on display.
 Students undertake a quick four week introduction course at the beginning of Year 12, giving them an opportunity to get to know their way round the department and get to know each other.
 The purpose-built designated sixth form art room is always a lively place to be in and the students undoubtedly benefit from the creative atmosphere that they all help create.
 Whether it’s down to the finished work on the walls, or unfinished work on easels, students quickly find the sixth form room a very inspiring place to study.
 There is also a purpose built gallery within the Art Block, giving students the opportunity to see their work exhibited and also giving some the opportunity to curate their own show.
-Sixth form artwork is uploaded daily onto the school’s art Instagram site, thelangtonart.
 Every year we take the sixth form artists to exhibitions in London, to see, and be inspired by works on show.
 We offer life drawing classes after school too.

 Component 1 (60% of the A level): A personal investigation coursework.
 This is a personal journey exploring the student’s own ideas both in and beyond their sketchbook.
 Students in the past have worked in traditional media, such as painting, drawing and sculpture, although many have also explored video, textiles and installations as part of their coursework submission.
 Students also submit a piece of continuous prose of a minimum of 1000 words, on a theme connected with their own work.
 The coursework component runs throughout Year 12 and right up until February of Year 13.